akshatbajaj09/akshat-bajaj-python/README.md

 ## Day 17

 - This was a revision focused day and no new code was written, hence no seperate file of Day17.

+## Day 18

+- Another day dedicated to revision only and hence no seperate file of Day18 too.